heptarch/heptarch.github.io/drafts/demon.md

 shadows of the allegorical statuary, where nobody watches, a boy in shabby clothes curls up and sleeps.
-All this commotion, the comings and goings, arrivals and leavetakings, chaos and love and heartbreak and tobacco smoke, blur into a kind of stillness, modulated only by the rhythm of the timetable.
+All this commotion, the comings and goings, arrivals and leavetakings, chaos and heartbreak and tobacco smoke, blur into a kind of stillness, modulated only by the rhythm of the timetable.
 Humans on average.